abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/cvrp.rst

 ..  only:: draft

     We don't have much to say about the CVRP as much has been said in the section :ref:`vrp_vrp`.
-The side constraint we add here to the VRP is a capacity constraint: each vehicle must respect its capacity on the route it traverses.
+The side constraint we add here to the VRP is a capacity constraint: each vehicle must respect its capacity on the route it traverses, i.e. the sum of the node capacities of all the nodes serviced by one vehicle must be smaller than the vehicule capacity.
+    And this for all vehicles.

 The problem
 -------------